The most used keyboards by Fortnite players

 Aside from all of this, the 60 HE is also built to be customized.
 It has a hot-swappable PCB (so you can swap out defective switches without having to buy an entirely new keyboard) and the PCB was purposely made to fit inside most popular aftermarket keyboard cases.

-If you want the Wooting experience in a small form factor, or you like modding your keyboards, this is the one for you.
+If you want the Wooting experience in a small form factor, or you like modding your keyboards, this or the newer 60HE v2 is the one for you.

 Wooting 60HE+